 Therefore, sometimes a minimum of two and sometimes four passengers are required for the heli tour to be confirmed.

 Kids on helicopter tours

-Children below 18 can’t go on helicopter tours by themselves – they must be accompanied by an adult.
+Children below 18 can’t go on helicopter tours by themselves – an adult must accompany them.

-Infant rates apply for children under two years of age, and they are expected to sit on their parents’ lap.
+Infant rates apply to children under two years of age who are expected to sit on their parent’s lap.